BSnehal-C/driver/ADXL343/README.md

 The ADXL343 is a  3-axis accelerometer by Analog Devices.
 It has with 10- to 13-bit resolution with measurement at up to ±16 g.
 Digital output data is formatted as 16-bit twos complement and is accessible through either a SPI (3- or 4-wire) or I2C digital interface.

 #  ADXL343 Driver
 Driver ADXL343 is the driver of adxl343 developed to work in bypass mode with data ready interrupt.
-It provides acceleration scaled reading in bypass mode of operation and provide functions to initialze required registers.
+It provides acceleration scaled reading in bypass mode of operation and provides functions to initialize required registers.
 This driver is scalable to add full functionality of adxl343.

 ## Limitations:
 1. Functions provided to get acceleration scaled reading only in Bypass Mode.
-2. Dont Supports readings with in left justied configuration.
+2. Don't Supports readings with in left justified configuration.
 3. Functions provided to set and get registers which required only to operate in Bypass Mode with data ready interrupt.
 4. Support for SPI communication is not provided.